 Like our commitment to ethical standards, the editors of Journal of Business and Entrepreneurship do their best to ensure fair, unbiased, and transparent peer review processes and editorial decisions.

 Authors and editors of Journal of Business and Entrepreneurship must adhere at all times to the publishing ethics outlined herein.
-Unethical practices may include, but are not limited to, plagiarism, authorship falsification, falsification or fabrication of research, redundant or duplicate publication, peer review manipulation, or failure to disclose conflicts of interest.
+Unethical practices may include, but are not limited to, plagiarism (similarity index is not more than 30%), authorship falsification, falsification or fabrication of research, redundant or duplicate publication, peer review manipulation, or failure to disclose conflicts of interest.